Bigfoot, Sasquatch and Yeti

 - A group of students and their professor head off in search of a Yeti in Shriek of the Mutilated.
 It turns out there isn't one, and that the professor and his associates are cannibals who use the Yeti story to lure in victims.

-- Similar to the above, Night of the Demon had a professor taking his students into the woods in search of Bigfoot, who is for some reason depicted as a demonic entity.
+- Night of the Demon had a professor taking his students into the woods in search of Bigfoot, who is for some reason depicted as a demonic entity.

 - The Cinema Snob once reviewed a film called The Geek, which was a bigfoot porn.
 He also reviewed another bigfoot porn, that was made in 2002 as part of an X-rated Anthology Film, and gave the episode the title The Geek 2.

 - Bigfoot shows up in a deleted scene from Bruce Almighty, as another example of Bruce using his powers to boost his ratings.
 Not content with finding Bigfoot, he goes skydiving, lets his parachute malfunction, and then survives by landing on Bigfoot.